Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Introduction

 The Pickands--Balkema--de~Haan theorem states that if $F$ lies in a max-domain of attraction (the same broad condition that justifies GEV limits), then for sufficiently high $u$ the excess distribution $F_u$ is well approximated by a generalized Pareto distribution (GPD)~\cite{Pickands1975,BalkemaDeHaan1974}

 where $\beta>0$ is a scale parameter and $\xi$ is the shape parameter.
-Importantly, $\xi$ controls the tail type: $\xi>0$ corresponds to heavy-tailed behavior, $\xi=0$ to exponential-type tails, and $\xi<0$ to bounded upper tails.
+The parameter $\xi$ controls the tail type: $\xi>0$ corresponds to heavy-tailed behavior, $\xi=0$ to exponential-type tails, and $\xi<0$ to bounded upper tails.
 In the bounded case $\xi<0$, the fitted model implies a finite upper endpoint for $X$,

 which is particularly useful when estimating worst-case scenarios (e.g., the largest plausible lag).
 More generally, POT enables estimation of high quantiles (return levels) using exceedance probabilities and the fitted GPD parameters.